The term dog temperament is simply a way of describing a dog's basic personality.

 Answer by: Pauline

 Generally, Cocker Spaniels are very gentle and loving in nature; their temperament is very appealing.
-Unfortunately, there are some Cocker Spaniels out there with aggressive dog temperaments.
+Unfortunately, some Cocker Spaniels have aggressive dog temperaments; this also applies to other breeds.

-Several things can affect the temperament of a Cocker Spaniel, and genetics is one of them.
+Several things can affect the temperament of a Cocker Spaniel.

 If you want to protect yourself from the risk of getting one of these puppies, avoid pet shops, ads in the paper, and puppy mills.